17 Things Nobody Tells You About Living in Sicily

 Sicily is a super affordable place to live, especially if you’re living in Sicily as an American!

-A pizza will almost always be less than 5 EUR, you can find bottled beer for 1 EUR in certain bars and clothing is also cheaper than most places in Western Europe.
+A pizza will almost always be less than 5 EUR, you can find bars selling bottled beer for 1-2 EUR, and public transport is also very affordable.

 a vegetable stand at the market